When a user doesn’t even seem remotely interested in adding a product to cart, you’d wonder what was so terrible about your website.

 Remember that prospective shoppers would bolt at the thought of your store being a scam.

 This is why you need certain logos and badges reassuring them to continue on your website.
-You can start with badges that address their major concerns.

 For example, is there a return policy?
 How safe is the production process?
-Use badges like the ones below to send a trust signal.

-You can also address the more obvious issues like returns, shipping and site security.
+You can also address the more obvious issues like returns, shipping, and site security.
 See how the same site does it below but with additional reference text.

 Check this out: 9 Proven Ways to "Prevent" eCommerce Returns (+ Smart Handling ideas)